 There is even a series of compact, yet free-flowering hybrids for those with limited growing areas indoors or out.

-Like the summer-flowering tuberous begonia, these are “shade plants” only in hot climates – where they can spend the summer near a protective north wall or in the dappled shade from a tree.
+Like the summer-flowering tuberous begonia, these are “shade plants” only in hot climates – where they can spend the summer near a protective north wall or in the dappled shade from a tree in a hanging basket.

 Otherwise, they need sunlight in fall, winter, and spring, and shade only when summer sun becomes searing hot.
-The Epiphyllum flower best when temperatures stay near 65 degrees, and when the air is humid.
+The Epiphyllum flower best when temperatures stay near 65° degrees Fahrenheit, and when the air is humid.

 Misting or spraying the stems, except when the plants are in bud or flower, both humidifies and cleans the leaves of clogging dust.

 Repotting & Soils

 The popular conception of a cactus potting soil mix is not acceptable to grow orchid cactus.

 At home in the tropics, these are tree-dwellers where their roots feed on decaying organic matter and are largely exposed to the air.

 If your plant is badly pot-bound move it to the next size pot or into hanging baskets rather than to a much larger one.

 A light, porous, humus-rich potting mix that will hold some moisture and yet will drain quickly.
 The soil should be coarse, not finely sifted; slightly acid; and for further aeration and purification, generously supplied with small bits of crushed charcoal.

 Nitrogen-rich fertilizers are not recommended.

 These cactus orchid plants should not be overpotted, but slightly root-bound.
 When repotting is called for – with mature plants, no more often than every second year – have the plant, new pot and soil nearly dry.